JulianChu-1/CyberSecurity/Cryptography.md

    - $$ C = E(\mathbf{x}, P) = (P + \mathbf{x}) \mod 26 $$
    - Insecurity: There are only 25 keys to try.
 2. Mono-alphabetic substitution ciphers
-   - Generalize Caesar cipher by allowing an arbitrary (任意的) substitution.
+   - Generalize Caesar cipher by allowing an arbitrary substitution.
    - Let **K** be the set of all permutations on the alphabet **A**.
 26 letters $\rightarrow$ 26! possible keys.
    - Insecurity: Easy to crack using frequency analysis.
 3. Homophonic substitution ciphers